 Quite frankly, they are exceptionally tasty and very moreish.

-M&S always deliver the goods at Christmas and while this limited-edition Artist’s Collection box isn’t overflowing with chocolates, the colourful finish is certainly eye-catching.
-‘A selection of hand finished chocolates with gourmet flavours’, say the brand – these include Morello cherry, Piedmont hazelnut and mango, lime and chilli.
+M&S always deliver the goods at Christmas, and while this limited edition Artist’s Collection box isn’t overflowing with chocolates, the colourful finish is certainly eyecatching.
+“A selection of hand-finished chocolates with gourmet flavours,” says the brand – these include morello cherry, piedmont hazelnut, and mango, lime and chilli.

-Organic, dairy free, soya free and gluten free, the Booja Booja is certainly a bit of a wonderbox when it comes to ‘free from’ requirements.
-And while the initial presentation won’t blow you away – all chocolates are uniformly square and identical – it turns out that there are several flavour varieties to sample, you just follow the colour-coded menu card inside.
+Organic, dairy free, soya free and gluten free, the Booja Booja is certainly a bit of a wonderbox when it comes to “free from” requirements.
+And while the initial presentation won’t blow you away – all chocolates are uniformly square and identical – it turns out that there are several flavour varieties to sample, just follow the colour-coded menu card inside.

-The overall taste is very impressive given the lack of traditional ingredients, nobody will feel like they are stinting with this offering – in fact, it quite swayed the traditionalists in the review group over to the “other side”.
+The overall taste is very impressive, and given the lack of traditional ingredients nobody will feel like they are stinting with this offering – in fact, it swayed the traditionalists in the review group.

 Cru Sauvage Truffles, 130g: £19.95, Bettys

 The truffles have been shaped to resemble Mont Blanc, a fact the hosts can use to impress their guests.
-That and the fact that the Cambas – as the locals from this Amazon region of Bolivia are known – travel on foot, horseback and dugout canoes to track down these precious rare beans, known for their intense and unique flavour.
+That and also because the Cambas – as locals from this Amazon region of Bolivia are known – travel on foot, horseback and dugout canoes to track down these precious rare beans, known for their intense and unique flavour.

 Christmas Gift Box, 230g: £28, Godiva

 This very festive box certainly looks the part, in deep red with a gorgeous wreath design on the cover.
-Instead the Christmas theme continues in the chocolate selection, there are fir-tree-shaped chocolates decorated with ‘lights and baubles’, some sporting the word ‘Noel’ and a chic gold-wrapped lingot noisette.
+Instead, the Christmas theme continues in the chocolate selection.
+There are fir tree-shaped chocolates decorated with “lights and baubles”, some sporting the word Noel, and a chic gold-wrapped noisette ingot.

 Personalised Ferrero Rocher Sweet Tree, 25cm x 10cm x 15cm: £29.99, Prezzy Box

 One to take with you to the ambassador’s residence perhaps – or just to the home of a Ferrero Rocher lover.
-Another gift with a wow factor, the ‘tree-top’ is entirely edible, constructed of a chocolate ball and a selection of Ferrero Rochers, the glass pot it stands in can be personalised with the recipient’s name or a Happy Christmas message.
+Another gift with a wow factor, the “tree top” is entirely edible, and constructed from a chocolate ball and a selection of Ferrero Rochers.
+The glass pot it stands in can be personalised with the recipient’s name or a Happy Christmas message.